English with Isabel

 Student A: "Fine."

-Answer is B. The test is whether you caught “let’s do slides” — said once, without fanfare — after the more prominent “poster” earlier.
-Signal words: I agree that… but / you’re right, although / let’s do X instead.
+Answer: B. The test is whether you caught let’s do slides — said once, quietly — after the more prominent poster earlier.

 Q: What time is their meeting?